sweet12prof/2WMIPS32_InOrder/README.md

 # 2WMIPS32
 ## General Info
-Design of a 2-Way scalar 5-stage pieline processor based on a subset(15 instructions) of the MIPS instruction set.
+Design of a 2-Way scalar, 5-stage pieline, **IN-ORDER** processor based on a subset(15 instructions) of the MIPS instruction set.

 ## Behavior
 * The processor implements instruction level parallelism by employing both pipelinning and superscalar techniques.
 * It is an **IN-ORDER,** 2-issue(Way), 5-stage, super-pipelined 32-bit dynamically scheduled MIPS based processor.
-* Dynamic scheduling is based on scoreboarding techniques
+* It is Dynamic scheduled which implies the scheduler is implemented in hardware.
 * With the help of an instruction scheduler, the processor executes a pair of instructions in program order when there are no data or output dependences between them.
 * For an ideal case, where all pair of instructions, from the top of the instruction memory, are not dependent on